Coat of arms of Schleswig

 The blazon in heraldic terms is: Or, two lions passant in pale Azure armed Or langued Gules.

 Current use

 Denmark

 The unmodified arms of Schleswig is represented in the coat of arms of Denmark's royal family.
 The symbol has been located in the top-right corner since 1819 as specified by royal decree.
-The current version was specified by royal decree on 5 July 1972.
+The current version was specified by royal decree in December 2024.

 A modified form of the symbol was used by the South Jutland County from 1980 until the county was dissolved effective January 1, 2007.
 The county originally wished to use the historic arms, but official authorisation was withheld to avoid confusion with both the royal coat of arms and the arms of the German Bundesland Schleswig-Holstein.
 This modified version showed the two lions jointly holding a Danish pennant.
 This was inspired by the medieval seal of Eric of Pomerania in which the three lions jointly hold the Danish flag.